-We are pleased that you are interested in learning about the University of Texas Health Science Center Tyler, Rural Family Medicine Residency program.
+We are pleased that you are interested in learning about the University of Texas at Tyler Health Science Center, rural family medicine residency program.

 Our program was founded in 2016, with the intent of increasing access to quality healthcare in rural Northeast Texas.
 The residency is modeled after the first “1-2 format” rural program that began in the state of Washington in 1984.
 “1-2 format” programs receive unique funding from the Centers for Medicare and Medicaid Services which helps foster urban hospital support for rural medical education.
-Our academic sponsor is the University of Texas Health Science Center Tyler (UTHSCT), an institution active in Graduate Medical Education since 1984.
-Though we have a close working relationship with the UTHSCT urban program, we are independently accredited.
+Our academic sponsor is the University of Texas at Tyler Health Science Center, an institution active in Graduate Medical Education since 1984.
+Though we have a close working relationship with the Health Science Center urban program, we are independently accredited.

 Our vision is to become “The Most Sought-After Rural Family Medicine Residency in Texas.”

 UT Tyler Health Science Center is a member of the UT Health East Texas integrated healthcare system.
 The system includes ten hospitals and 52 clinic locations within the 25,000 square mile region of Northeast Texas.
 Health outcomes in our region are some of the worst in the state and physician shortages exist in both family medicine and the subspecialties.

 Our goal is to prepare family physicians to thrive in rural medical practice, to develop and maintain exceptional work-life balance and to improve the health of our rural populations while helping to eliminate health disparities.